 Brown Sugar Grilled Pineapple

-- 1 Pineapple, peeled and sliced
+- 1 Fresh Pineapple, , peeled and sliced

 - 6 Tablespoons Unsalted Butter

 - 3/4 Cup Brown Sugar

-- Remove from the microwave and add the brown sugar, stirring quickly to evenly combine, this will take a minute to absorb the sugar.
+- Remove from the microwave and add the brown sugar, stirring quickly to evenly combine (it will take a minute to absorb the sugar).